 TRANSFORMATION is an assertion that our actions today create our future tomorrow.
 The future can be described and realized when you free yourself from constraints of the past.
 In transformation, you design your future and invent ways to bring it about.
 Transformation doesn’t describe the future by referencing the past (better, faster, or cheaper); it births a future that is entirely new.

 I do not dwell on the failures and struggles of my past; I used them as learning opportunities for my future.
-I understand why my life was the way it was and the changes in my belief system have transformed my outlook on life today.
+I understand why my life was the way it was and how the changes in my belief system have transformed my outlook on life today.
 This transformation helps to keep me from making the same bad choices I have in the past and guides me to view my future in a different light.
-Because I have transformed, I cannot go back to the way I was or the life I live.
+Because I have transformed, I cannot go back to the way I was or the life I lived.
 That thought truly feels good because it means I love and respect myself today!